 Explore the countryside by bike: criss-cross the paths to discover the preserved heritage of the bocage and surrounding villages.

-Elle & Vire Cream and Butter It was here that the famous brand Elle & Vire was born (the name actually comes from the two local rivers: the Elle and the Vire).
+Elle & Vire Cream and Butter : This is where the famous Elle & Vire brand was born (the name actually comes from the two local rivers: the Elle and the Vire).

-To savour: Don't miss out on tasting local pastries made with raw cream.
-The cream from this area is renowned for its sweetness and perfect consistency, making local tarts and éclairs particularly delicious.
-Rice pudding and Teurgoule This is the ultimate comforting dessert after a rail-bike ride.
+To savour: Do not miss out on tasting the local pastries made with raw cream.
+The cream from this area is renowned for its sweetness and perfect consistency, which makes the local tarts and éclairs particularly delicious.

 On presentation of your camping car park receipt, benefit from a 10% discount on the shop or spare parts.